nodejs/node/doc/api/cluster.md

 In a worker, this function will close all servers, wait for the `'close'` event on those servers, and then disconnect the IPC channel.

-In the master, an internal message is sent to the worker causing it to call `.disconnect()` on itself.
+In the primary, an internal message is sent to the worker causing it to call `.disconnect()` on itself.

 Causes `.exitedAfterDisconnect` to be set.